brian32768/map46/xyz/README.md

 # xyz

+Make an OpenLayers map using an XYZ raster tile service.

+Today I added the ol-ext package so I could play with the permalink feature.
+2018-10-11

-# Install some packages
+# Install packages

-Parcel should be able to install packages on demand.
+We're using Parcel here and I commit the package.json file so it should be able to install packages on demand which means you only have to do this after cloning.

-  npm install bootstrap
+  npm install

+But you can do this too.

-  npm install ol
+  npm install bootstrap ol ol-ext --save

 Bootstrap wants this but for some reason does not install it.

- npm install popper.js@^1.14.4
+ npm install popper.js@^1.14.4 --save

-# test it (from a cmd not a bash)
+# Test it (from a cmd not a bash)

   npm test